11 September 2024

 Real-World Impact of Insider Threats

 As well as resulting in data breaches, insider threats can damage an organisation’s reputation with customers and stakeholders, and lead to financial losses.
 Earlier this year, Security Magazine reported that breaches caused by insiders cost an average of $15 million.
 Over the past few years, a number of high-profile incidents have underscored the repercussions that insider threats can have.
 In February 2022, Yahoo accused their former research scientist, Qian Sang, of stealing intellectual property to benefit competitor The Trade Desk.
-Sang, who had received a job offer from The Trade Desk, allegedly downloaded 570,000 sensitive files, including Yahoo’s AdLearn source code and strategic plans.
+Sang, who had received a job offer from The Trade Desk, allegedly downloaded 570,000 sensitive files.
+These included Yahoo’s AdLearn source code and strategic plans.
 A forensic investigation revealed that Sang had transferred the data to his personal storage devices and discussed using a cloud backup on WeChat.

 In May last year, Tesla was also affected by an insider threat after two former Tesla employees leaked over 23,000 internal documents, totaling nearly 100 gigabytes, to a German news outlet.
 The stolen data included employees’ personal information, customer financial information, production secrets, and customer complaints.
 The breach exposed the personal data of 75,000 people, potentially resulting in a $3.3 billion GDPR fine for Tesla.
-Tesla has filed lawsuits against the two ex-employees, but specifics on how they were able to access the data remain undisclosed.
+Tesla has since filed lawsuits against the two ex-employees.
+However, specifics on how they were able to access the data remain undisclosed.

 Role of IAM in Mitigating Insider Threats